henzk/django-productline/docs/index.rst

     given program in order to satisfy a stakeholder’s requirement, to implement and encapsulate a design decision, and to offer a configuration option”

-For better understanding, it is important to point out the difference between a django app and a feature:
-An app bundles certain functionality.
-For each project requirering this functionality, the app must be integrated.
-In the minimal case this means to add the app to your INSTALLED_APPS and to include the urlpatterns.
-Often, even additional settings or glue code is required.
-This ends up in integration effort for each project.

-A feature is an app plus the possibility to encapsulate integration code within the feature, massively reducing integration efforts.
+In the django context a feature is an app plus the possibility to encapsulate integration code within the feature, massively reducing integration efforts.
 This is enabled by the featuremonkey statements ``introduce_`` and ``refine_`` which allow to modify programm structures outside of the feature from inside the feature.
 So a feature integrates itself by refining the INSTALLED_APPS and including its urlpatterns.
 This approach emphazises integration automation and better modularization.